Gregory-Meyer/clanker/README.md

 ### `clanker-prompt`

-`clanker-prompt` takes no arguments and outputs the current username, hostname, and compressed directory.
+`clanker-prompt` optionally takes up to two arguments and outputs the current username, hostname, and compressed directory.
 Compression of the current working directory is as expected - if in the current user's home directory, the prefix is substituted with `~`.
 If in another user's home directory, the prefix is substituted with `~USER`.
 If there is more than one component in the path, all components but the last are trimmed to one or two extended grapheme clusters.
 Components are trimmed to two extended grapheme clusters if 1. they begin with a `.` or 2. they begin with a `~` and also are the first component in the path - in other words, the result of prefix shortening to `~USER/other/path/components`.

+The two optional arguments are the unpriviliged cursor and priviliged cursor, respectively.
+These default to `>` and `#` but you replace them at runtime using these arguments.

 ### `clanker-right-prompt`